BIO2004 : Plant Biology 2

 The goal of this module is to build on the appreciation of the role and importance of plants in the natural world delivered at Stage 1 (Plant Biology 1).
 The evolution and reproductive biology of higher plants will be discussed and the diversity of plant life on the planet highlighted.
 The majority of the course will focus on the mechanisms underlying the way in which plants perceive and respond to environmental stimuli and the co-ordinated adjustments at the physiological, biochemical and molecular level that facilitate growth and survival in diverse environments.

 Practical classes are aimed at developing core cognitive abilities (e.g. including the analysis and interpretation of datasets) and will facilitate the formulation and testing of specific hypotheses – skills that will be of direct relevance in the planning and execution of Stage 3 research projects.

 This module is taught in three parts:

-Regulation of plant growth and dormancy; flowering and reproduction; biological clocks; plant-water relations, (4 lectures)
+Regulation of plant growth; flowering and reproduction; biological clocks; transport and allocation of assimilates (4 lectures)

 Plant responses and survival under environmental stress; perception of the external environment; cell signalling; plant hormones; in planta and plant-to-plant communication; mineral nutrition and plant-rhizosphere interactions (8 lectures + 3 practicals)